bsvalues/TerraFusionPro/USER_FRIENDLY_DEPLOYMENT_GUIDE.md

 ## 🏆 Welcome to the Future

-**You're now equipped with the most advanced appraisal technology available:**
+### You're Now Equipped with the Most Advanced Appraisal Technology Available

 - **AI-powered precision** that surpasses human analysis
 - **Streamlined workflows** that save hours per appraisal